brianschubert/Advent-Of-Rust/readme.md

 Blimey, you really are interested.

-Anywho, nearly all modules come fully equipped with unit tests.
+Nearly all modules in this repsoitory come fully equipped with unit tests.
 Most solutions are packaged with unit tests for both the examples given in the puzzle descriptions as well as for the actual solutions given the default input.
 If you would like to run these, simply run `cargo test` on a pattern matching the desired module.
 For example, in order run all